rampmaster/vtools_calendar_synchronizer/README.md

 # How It Works
 1. **Fetching Events**:
   * The script uses the IEEE vTools API to fetch a list of events.
-  * Events are filtered by the country ID (Colombia's ID is 45).
+  * Events are filtered by the country code (Example: Colombia code is CO).

 2. **Event Synchronization**:
   * The script initializes the CalendarAPI class, which handles communication with the Google Calendar API.